bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-explained-episode-81:-bitcoin-core-25.0.md

 Sjors Provoost: 00:21:09

 Correct.
 At the moment, it does not work with a pruned node.
 If you have these filters on your computer, but have pruned blocks, you would be able to know which blocks to download again which currently you can only do with some manual magic.
 It is possible with the pruned node, but then you need a script.
 I've tried this myself, like experimenting with it.
-You can...
-Yeah, you can scan...
+You can scan...
 I don't know if I tried this myself, I may not.
 No, I think I'm lying here.
 In theory, it's possible to download all the blocks that you're missing and then scan them, but the wallet will be very confused.

 Aaron van Wirdum: 00:21:44

 Okay.
 I don't understand how this works, but that's probably because I forgot how Neutrino works.
 So, if I want to understand that, I would have to go back to our own episode and listen to that.

 Sjors Provoost: 00:21:53